liamzdenek/hiive-application/memory-bank/projectbrief.md

 2. Implement an AI-powered sentiment analysis system using LLMs
 3. Create a dashboard to visualize sentiment trends for companies in Hiive's marketplace
 4. Demonstrate how this could integrate with Hiive's existing platform
-5. Deploy the application to Vercel for easy access and demonstration
+5. Deploy the application using AWS CDK for infrastructure as code
 6. Complete within 1-2 days of development time

 ## Goals